 - Do not overwhelm the student with a lot of content.
 Quality is more important than quantity.
 Keep lessons short, concise, and to the point.
 Remember that the main purpose of your eLearning program is to meet the learning objectives.

 - Write and implement the content to progress from easy to difficult concepts.
 You don’t want to discourage your learners early on.

 - Minimize the amount of text and bullets on the screen.
-Make screens more graphical, attractive and appealing.
+Make screens more graphical, attractive, and appealing.
 Remember that your course is not a boring PowerPoint presentation.
-Make use of relevant photos, images, charts, infographics, animations, video, or audio.
+Make use of relevant photos, images, charts, infographics, animations, videos, or audio.